TylerKujawa/JSpec/README.md

-# JSpec : Make your jasmine specs more readible
+# JSpec : More Readable Jasmine Specs

 JSpec helps make jasmine tests cleaner and more readable by following the patterns used in the RSpec library for Ruby.